Why Online Patient Reviews Are Important

-Historically, doctors would rely on word of mouth or referral networks to acquire more patients.
-Now, more and more patients are researching and choosing a healthcare provider from online searches.
-Therefore, having a strong profile is critical to doctors’ marketing success and practice growth.
+Historically, doctors have relied on word of mouth or referral networks to acquire more patients.
+Now, more and more patients are researching and choosing healthcare providers via online searches.
+Therefore, having a strong online presence is critical to doctors’ marketing success and practice growth.

-For many patients, the internet is the first step in choosing or researching a healthcare provider.
+For many patients, the internet is the first step in researching or selecting a healthcare provider.
 Patients want to make an informed decision and do their due diligence.

 Imagine you’re a patient and you’re new to the city.
-If you were looking for an orthopedic surgeon, your first step may to be to open the web browser and Google “Best orthopedic surgeon near me”.
+If you were looking for an orthopedic surgeon, your first step may be to open the web browser and Google “Best orthopedic surgeon near me.”

 Alternatively, you may have received a referral from your internist.
 If a doctor gave you one or two names, your next step might be to Google those doctors and read their online reviews.
 What are their patients saying about them online?
 Should I feel comfortable or confident booking an appointment?

 Having an abundance of positive online reviews gives patients the confidence to book an appointment.
 Having an abundance of negative online reviews scares new patients away (and this happens all the time).

 Building and maintaining your online reputation has never been more important for physicians.
 After all, doctors spend years building their reputation and it only takes one disgruntled patient to write a scathing online review.

 How to Ask Patients For Online Reviews

 Asking patients for reviews does not have to be daunting, it’s important to first claim and optimize your listings, particularly Google My Business, Healthgrades, Vitals, Facebook, and Yelp.
 Then find a patient satisfaction survey tool, such as rater8, that integrates with your practice management system to automate the review solicitation.
 With rater8, once patients check out from their appointment, they’ll receive an automated message asking them to rate their experience with the doctor.
 It’s important to build your online reviews in parallel, focusing on the review sites which need the most help.